Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Methodology

 \textbf{\textit{Retrieving code changes.}} We leverage the project name and code file name as unique identifiers to retrieve the complete commit history for each code file.
 Based on the unique hash value of each commit, we utilize the GitHub REST API to obtain the content of the code file for its each code commit (to analyze the types of code changes in RQ3).
 Additionally, we record the timestamp of the first code commit for each file (i.e., when the code file containing GPT-generated code was initially uploaded to GitHub).

-\textbf{\textit{Downloading code files and projects.}} We download the file containing GPT-generated code and its corresponding project when the file was initially uploaded to GitHub.
-The characteristic analysis of GPT-generated code and human-written code in RQ2 and RQ4 is based on the files and projects at this timestamp.
-This approach is primarily adopted because GPT-generated code snippets may undergo subsequent modifications.
-Therefore, we analyze the information pertaining to the GPT-generated code snippet and its associated project at the time of its initial upload to GitHub.
+\textbf{\textit{Downloading code files and projects.}} We download projects containing GPT-generated code in April 2025.
+The project characteristic analysis for RQ1 is based on these projects at that time.
+We download the file containing GPT-generated code that was initially uploaded to GitHub.
+The characteristic analysis of GPT-generated code in RQ2 is based on the files at this timestamp, because GPT-generated code snippets may undergo subsequent human modifications.
+Therefore, we analyze the information pertaining to the GPT-generated code snippets at the time of their initial upload to GitHub.